UIT-WORKSHOP/Guides/README.md

 # Work-Flow
-Everything new comer should know about how we work &amp; build things together
+Everything new comers should know about how we work &amp; build things together